I admit it Grant Management.

 But the whole concept of risk management goes beyond just this pre-award time period.

-If you are a pass-through entity, have you reviewed the whole set of funding requirements that follow you into the post-award grant management period?
+If you are a pass-through entity, have you reviewed the entire list of funding requirements that follow you into the post-award grant management period?

 Are you completing a similar review of the risk posed by sub-awardees?

-Sound business practices and broadened internal control requirements on the federal side beg for a wider perspective and assessment of the risks associated with taking grant funds of any type!
+Sound business practices and broadened internal control requirements on the federal side beg for a broader perspective and assessment of the risks associated with taking grant funds of any type!

-- Do you have the infrastructure in place to successfully manage the grant you’ve been given?
+• Do you have the infrastructure to manage the grant you’ve been given successfully?

-- Is your organization on a good financial standing, or is the grant your “last-ditch” way to keep the doors open?
+• Is your organization in good financial standing, or is the grant your “last-ditch” way to keep the doors open?

-- What is the “tone at the top”?
-In other words, does senior management support the highest levels of integrity and ethical behavior?
+• What is the “tone at the top”?
+In other words, does senior management support the highest integrity and ethical behavior levels?

-- Are you able to demonstrate transparency in the spending of grant funds to the various stakeholders?
+• Can you demonstrate transparency in the spending of grant funds to the various stakeholders?

 You will find that risk and integrity are inextricably intertwined.

-Both of them are designed to reduce the risk of waste, fraud or abuse happening with grant funds.
+Both are designed to reduce the risk of waste, fraud, or abuse of grant funds.

-Therefore, organizations who want to receive or increase grant funding need to be out in front of the funding agency’s questions with a solid risk reduction plan.
+Therefore, organizations wanting to receive or increase grant funding must be out in front of the funding agency’s questions with a solid risk mitigation strategy and plan.

 More to come….

-Next week, I’ll share Part II of Seven Ways to Improve Grant Managementwith more of the OIG recommendations for improving grant management.
+Next week, I’ll share Part II of Seven Ways to Improve Grant Management with more OIG recommendations for improving grant management.

 Click here to get all the details!